 ii.
 Disclosure of the Shared Personal Data with any other third party with a valid legal basis for the provisioning of the Purposes;

 iii.
-Publication of the Shared Personal Data via any medium including, but not limited to in public registration data directory services;
+Publication of the Shared Personal Data via any medium including, but not limited to, in public registration data directory services;

 iv.
 The transfer and storage by the Receiving Party of any Shared Personal Data from within the EEA to servers outside the EEA; and